 Warehouse worker injuries can often be severe.
 Falling and manual handling accidents can lead to head injuries, spinal damage and/or broken bones.
 Exposure to harmful substances can be very serious and sometimes fatal and if you have been in an FLT accident you could have experienced crushing injuries.

-Any of these injuries may mean that you are not able to carry on with your job and it can also mean that you are suffering from psychological as well as physical disablement.
+Any of these injuries may mean that you are not able to carry on with your job are suffering from psychological as well as physical disablement.
 A personal injury claim will take into account the amount of pain and suffering and it will also consider any medical expenses you have paid for and any loss of earnings you have suffered as a result of your injuries.